Entry and disclosure in group contests

 This is true not only in cases where the designer's goal is to maximize expected aggregate investment, but also for a designer whose goal is to maximize expected total investment or expected highest investment.
 At the same time, disclosure in the public domain, such as the various ``leaderboard'' practices in crowdsourcing, or sunshine laws in government practices, should be exercised with caution, more so the smaller the group size.
+However, in the presence of uncertainty about the number of entrants, full disclosure may be beneficial in some cases.

-In particular, for individual contests, full disclosure unambiguously leads to a lower investment and should be avoided.\footnote{For a fixed number of players, this goes back to \cite{Morath-Munster:2008}.} However, full disclosure becomes optimal as the group size increases, especially if the distribution of types is sufficiently elastic.
+In particular, while for individual contests full disclosure unambiguously leads to a lower investment and should be avoided,\footnote{For a fixed number of players, this goes back to \cite{Morath-Munster:2008}.} it can become optimal as the group size increases, especially if the distribution of types is sufficiently elastic.
 Our results, therefore, suggest that different disclosure policies can be optimal depending on whether a competitive task is performed by individuals, small groups or large groups, even if other features of the environment are similar.

-Our results are, of course, restricted to (\textit{ex ante}) symmetric group contests with a specific best-shot aggregation technology and an all-pay auction competition structure.
-Natural extensions of this work include alternative specifications of the model, such as a different or more flexible aggregation rule (e.g., perfect substitutes, perfect complements, or CES), imperfectly discriminating contest rules and asymmetric agents and/or groups.